EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks

 \begin{itemize} \item \textbf{Neurons}: each gene of the chromosome represents the number of active neurons.
 A value 1 in position $i$ means that the neuron $i$ is active, and a 0 that is inactive.
 A non-active neuron implies that all the input connections are removed both in training and inference times.
 The length of the chromosome in this case is the number of neurons of the sparse model.

 \item \textbf{Connections}: each gene represents the connection between the layers.
-The interpretation of the binary values is the following: if a gene is 1, the connection between the corresponding layers exists, otherwise, that connection does not exist.
-Therefore, the length of the chromosome is the maximum number of connections, $D = D_1 \times D_2$, where $D_1$ is the number of neurons in the previous layer, and $D_2$ is the number of neurons in that layer. \end{itemize}
+The interpretation of the binary values is as follows: if a gene is 1, the connection between the corresponding layers exists, otherwise, that connection does not exist. \begin{idea} Therefore, the length of the chromosome is the maximum number of connections, noted as $D = D_1 \times D_2$, where $D_1$ is the number of neurons in the previous layer, and $D_2$ is the number of neurons in that layer. \end{idea} \end{itemize}

 An example of both encoding strategies is shown in Fig. \ref{fig:examples}.
-In both cases the pruned connections are from the input on the layer, i.e. the right layer.
+In both cases, the pruned connections are from the input on the layer, i.e. the right layer.
 The left image shows a representation of neuron-wise encoding, in which a group of neurons is selected to be active and the rest are pruned.
 The right image depicts how single connections are pruned.